vtsatskin/SmartData/contents/specs.md

 [![](images/specs/notification-tray.png)](images/specs/notification-tray.png)

+The usage bar in *Figure 4.1* should show the usage of the SIM selected for data use.
 In an unlimited plan configuration or when no SIM card is inserted, no tray bar should be shown.

 ### Chart